1) Backpack with friends who have experience.

 Going for one night will allow you to see what gear you will actually use versus what gear you think you'll use.
 It's a good time to get used to your pack weight without causing the usual hip bone bruises or shoulder rub.
 The first night hiking in you may have your pack set up a certain way, but on the way back, you can move items around to be more comfortable or organized better.

-Tip: Keep your first backpacking trip to under 2-3 miles your first time.
-If you forget something, or get too cold you won’t be far from the car.
+Tip: Keep your first national park backpacking trip to under 2-3 miles your first time.
+If you forget something, or get too cold you won’t be far from the car

 4) Consider bringing a dog along